campg2j003/JAWS-Script-for-Audacity/readme.md

 # Script Options

 The script has several options that control some of its features which can be accessed by pressing JAWSKey+v.
 For JAWS versions prior to 13 these settings are stored in file audacity.jsi in the PersonalSettings folder of the JAWS installation.
-For versions after 13 they are stored in audacity.jcf in the NonJCFOptions section.
+For version 13 and later they are stored in audacity.jcf in the NonJCFOptions section.
 If you upgrade from a version of JAWS before 13 to 13 or later the settings are not transferred from audacity.jsi, so you will have to set them again.

 # Going to and Moving Tracks